aws-samples/aws-devops-pipeline-accelerator/shared-docker/docker-images/README.md

-# Docker image creation for using it in CodeBuild
+# Docker image creation for using in CodeBuild
 This directory contains the Dockerfile and resources required to build the Docker image, which is used in the respective CodeBuild and Gitlab jobs.
 Using this custom image will speed up the Build install stage, which will be much faster than installing the binaries during the pipeline execution process.

 ## Requirements